How to Update a Policy

 Updating a policy allows you to change its name, description, or permission rules defined in the policy document.
 This is useful when you need to expand or restrict the actions and resources covered by the policy.

-This guide explains how to update a policy using the Vultr Console and the Vultr API.
+Follow this guide to update a policy using the Vultr Console, the Vultr API, or Terraform.

 • Vultr Console